DIPlib/diplib/doc/src/features.md

 \subsection shape_features_AspectRatioFeret AspectRatioFeret
 The ratio `PerpMin`/`Min`, two of the values returned by the \ref size_features_Feret feature.

+This feature ignores pixel sizes, isotropic pixels are assumed.

 \subsection shape_features_Radius Radius
 Statistics on the radius of the object, computed from the chain code using